The Heart of New England

 fellow passengers.

-One evening we went ashore and enjoyed a lobster bake on a deserted
+One evening we went ashore and enjoyed a lobster bake on a deserted island.

-the stars or even just getting to bed early.
+even just getting to bed early.

 While on board the Lewis R. French we were